saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 That brings us to Documentation Toolkit for those awesome documentation lovers, here are the list of things you will need to get those task done

 - Documentation Site or Page Generator: Docusaurus, StoryBook
+- Technical Skills: Git and GitHub
+- Grammarly(Grammar and sentense spellings)